Juniper/terraform-provider-mist/docs/resources/org_setting.md

 ### Optional

-- `ap_updown_threshold` (Number) enable threshold-based device down delivery for AP devices only.
+- `ap_updown_threshold` (Number) Enable threshold-based device down delivery for AP devices only.
 When configured it takes effect for AP devices and `device_updown_threshold` is ignored.
 - `api_policy` (Attributes) (see [below for nested schema](#nestedatt--api_policy))
-- `cacerts` (List of String) list of PEM-encoded ca certs
+- `cacerts` (List of String) List of PEM-encoded ca certs
 - `celona` (Attributes) (see [below for nested schema](#nestedatt--celona))
 - `cloudshark` (Attributes) (see [below for nested schema](#nestedatt--cloudshark))
 - `device_cert` (Attributes) common device cert, optional (see [below for nested schema](#nestedatt--device_cert))
-- `device_updown_threshold` (Number) enable threshold-based device down delivery via
+- `device_updown_threshold` (Number) Enable threshold-based device down delivery via
   * device-updowns webhooks topic,
   * Mist Alert Framework; e.g. send AP/SW/GW down event only if AP/SW/GW Up is not seen within the threshold in minutes; 0 - 240, default is 0 (trigger immediate)
-- `disable_pcap` (Boolean) whether to disallow Mist to analyze pcap files (this is required for marvis pcap)
+- `disable_pcap` (Boolean) Whether to disallow Mist to analyze pcap files (this is required for marvis pcap)
-- `disable_remote_shell` (Boolean) whether to disable remote shell access for an entire org
+- `disable_remote_shell` (Boolean) Whether to disable remote shell access for an entire org
-- `gateway_updown_threshold` (Number) enable threshold-based device down delivery for Gateway devices only.
+- `gateway_updown_threshold` (Number) Enable threshold-based device down delivery for Gateway devices only.
 When configured it takes effect for GW devices and `device_updown_threshold` is ignored.
 - `installer` (Attributes) (see [below for nested schema](#nestedatt--installer))
 - `jcloud` (Attributes) (see [below for nested schema](#nestedatt--jcloud))
 - `jcloud_ra` (Attributes) JCloud Routing Assurance connexion (see [below for nested schema](#nestedatt--jcloud_ra))